 Notes on PDF exporting

-- To export a PDF containing international text, see Create a PDF in Another Language
+To export a PDF containing a custom font, see Create a PDF in another font

 Notes on HTML exporting

 In the zip file, page attachments are placed in individual folders with names in the following format:

 where 'xxxxxx' is the page ID of the page containing the attachments.

 Blog posts aren't included in the HTML export.
 See the feature request: CONFCLOUD-14684

 There is currently a bug that prevents HTML space export when the space is larger than 3 GB.
 You can track progress here: CONFCLOUD-62985.

 As a workaround, you can select Custom Export to export certain pages.

 Notes on XML exporting